TykTechnologies/tyk/README.md

 - Have you written a test for your feature?
 - Does it pass after merge?

-If you can answer yes to all of the above, feel free to submit a pull reuqest :-)
+If you can answer yes to all of the above, feel free to submit a pull request :-)

 ### A note on the tests

 Currently in order for tests to pass, a redis host is required.
-We know, this is terrible and shoul dbe handled with an interface, and it is, however in the current version there is a hard requirement for the application to have it's default memory setup to use redis as part of a deployment, this is to make it easier to install the application for the end-user.
+We know, this is terrible and should be handled with an interface, and it is, however in the current version there is a hard requirement for the application to have its default memory setup to use redis as part of a deployment, this is to make it easier to install the application for the end-user.
 Future versions will work around this, or we may drop the memory requirement.